 Taxes and Social Security Benefits

 Disability benefits are offered through the Social Security Administration (SSA) to those who are unable to work due to a disability or medical condition.
 These benefits can provide assistance for everyday living expenses and medical bills.
-Although disability benefits are usually not counted as taxable income, there could be some cases in which you will end up having to pay taxes on these payments.
+Although disability benefits are usually not counted as taxable income, there could be some cases in which your disability income will be taxable.

 If a beneficiary dies, can I get their benefits?